NeighborhoodPM/NPM_Simscape_sensitivity/README.md

-# NPM_Simscape
+# NPM_Simscape_sensitivity
+This project is sensitivity analysis for the NPM method.
-Neighborhood phase margin method in Simscape.
+NPM method stands for Neighborhood phase margin method.

 # Note that
-This work has been merged into: https://github.com/Fractional-order-controller/FOFC_Benchmark
+NPM method has been merged into: https://github.com/Fractional-order-controller/FOFC_Benchmark

 # Citation
 Bo Shang, Chengdong Wu, YangQuan Chen.
 Neighborhood optimization method for shaping Bode plot with larger phase margin [C].
 The 2019 Symposium on Small Unmanned Aerial Vehicle Technologies and Applications (SUAVTA), 2019 (accepted).